emmekappa/daikin_cloud_exporter/README.md

 If you encounter issues:

 1. Check that your OIDC credentials are correct
-2. Verify SSL certificates are present in the `cert/` directory
+2. Verify SSL certificates are present in the configured `CERT_PATH` directory
 3. Ensure you're within the API rate limits
 4. Check the application logs for detailed error messages
+5. Verify file permissions for cache and token file locations

 For bugs and feature requests, please open an issue on GitHub.